FusedInteractive/Blade-Future/README.md

 </div>
 ```

+If you encounter any issues, make sure to run `php artisan view:clear` to clear out your compiled view cache.

 ## Styling

 A CSS rule for `x-future` is not included.
 You must define one yourself.
 Here's an example you can use: